 Our Orthodontic Treatment Philosophy

-At Wright and Feusier Orthodontics, we specialize in both Orthodontics and in something called Dentofacial Orthopedics, which means we are concerned with how moving your teeth affects your facial appearance.
+At Wright and Feusier Orthodontics located in the one of a kind Santa Barbara, we specialize in both Orthodontics and in something called Dentofacial Orthopedics, which means we are concerned with how moving your teeth affects your facial appearance.

 There are many different methods of treatment that can improve the balance of the face, while improving the smile at the same time.
 Every face and every patient is different, and so should be the treatment.

 Dr. Wright and Dr. Feusier do not do “cookie-cutter” orthodontics.
 Their exam always begins with a comprehensive facial esthetics evaluation.
 They will then customize a plan based upon these findings and how they relate to your specific orthodontic concern.

 At the end of your orthodontic treatment, you will have not only a fantastic smile, but the best facial balance and profile possible.

 FOCUSED ORTHODONTICS means creating beautiful smiles and beautiful patients too!